-During the onboarding process of new employees, Human Resources is flooded with personally identifiable information (PII).
-HR plays an important part in protecting employee and company data, and usually has a data security protocol in place while collecting this sensitive information, however typical email and faxing procedures aren’t secure enough to handle PII.
+During the new-employee onboarding process, Human Resources is flooded with personally identifiable information (PII).
+HR plays an essential role in protecting employee and company data, and these teams usually have a data security protocol in place while collecting this sensitive information.
+However, typical email and faxing procedures aren’t secure enough to handle PII.

-Having a secure way of sharing important information will not only protect the company from a breach in PII compliance, but will also reassure the new hire that the company is prepared for remote work, and has proper safety measures in place to handle their sensitive information.
+Having a secure way of sharing important information will not only protect the company from a breach, but will also reassure the new hire that the company is prepared for remote work, and has proper safety measures in place to handle their sensitive information.
 New employee PII is at risk during onboarding, but new employees are also the riskiest when it comes to making mistakes that could put company data at risk.
 During onboarding, new employees should receive education on security best practices and how to keep their own information and company data safe.

 It is important that new employees understand the importance of encrypting emails, especially when sharing secure company information.
 By encrypting emails, they are in essence asking the receiver to verify their identity.
 It’s important to ensure that outbound emails are being received by the intended people.
 New employees should be trained not to share company information with people they don’t know.
 Just like how one wouldn’t share social security information with a stranger, company sensitive information should not be shared with unknown people.

 Another way to reduce security risks is to frequently remind employees that attacks are getting more and more sophisticated, and that bad actors are constantly finding new ways to attack vulnerable technology systems.
 It’s common to have security training and quickly forget everything, which is why it is important to send frequent reminders of suspicious behaviors to employees to ensure they are staying up to date with the latest tricks.